MetaMask/metamask-docs/snaps/concepts/anatomy.md

 console.log(response); // 'world!'
 ```

-The snap's RPC API is completely up to you, as long as it's a valid
+The Snap's RPC API is completely up to you, as long as it's a valid
 [JSON-RPC](https://www.jsonrpc.org/specification) API.

-:::tip Does my snap need to have an RPC API?
+:::tip Does my Snap need to have an RPC API?
 No, that's also up to you!
-If your snap can do something useful without receiving and responding to JSON-RPC requests, such as
+If your Snap can do something useful without receiving and responding to JSON-RPC requests, such as
 providing [transaction insights](../reference/exports.md#ontransaction), then you can skip exporting
 `onRpcRequest`.
 However, if you want to do something such as manage the user's keys for a particular protocol and
-create a dapp that, for example, sends transactions for that protocol using your snap, you must
+create a dapp that, for example, sends transactions for that protocol using your Snap, you must
 specify an RPC API.
 :::

 ## Manifest file

-To get MetaMask to execute your snap, you must have a valid manifest file named `snap.manifest.json`,
+To get MetaMask to execute your Snap, you must have a valid manifest file named `snap.manifest.json`,
 located in your package root directory.
 The manifest file of `Hello World` would look something like this: